FanZhitao/dist_ac_eval_cse535_fa16/README.txt

 a list of all known bugs in and limitations of your code.

+A.Conflict could happen of hash function whne assigning coordinator

 ## 4.CONTRIBUTIONS

 a list of contributions of each team member to the current submission.  this should reflect how the work was divided between the team members.  generally, a dozen lines or so is sufficient detail.